 Q: When will the testing center be open?

-A: The testing center opens on Wednesday, September 1, 2021, and will be open from 10 am- 3 pm every Wednesday throughout the semester.
+A: The testing center will be open from 10 am to 3 pm on Mondays and Thursdays throughout the semester.
 The testing center is located on the third floor of the library in Young Tower.
 Those coming to test should enter the library from the doors facing Elm Street and utilize the stairs up to the third floor.